ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 _Sidechains are Ethereum-compatible, independent blockchains._

-In other words, rollups mean that all state and execution is handled in sidechains – signature verification, contract execution, etc. The main Ethereum chain only stores transaction data.
+In other words, rollups mean that all state and execution is handled in sidechains – signature verification, contract execution, etc. The main Ethereum chain (layer 1) only stores transaction data.

 Rollup solutions require relayers who have staked a bond in the rollup contract.
 This incentivises them to relay rollups accurately.